Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/6_LEDPixel.rst

     Constructor to create a LEDPixel object.

-    Before each use of the constructor, please add “#include <Adafruit_NeoPixel.h>”
+    Before each use of the constructor, please add "#include <Adafruit_NeoPixel.h>"

     Parameters